guymguym/s3d/docs/architecture.md

 # Architecture

-In order to keep `s3d` as simple as possible, while providing a fully capable service for edge computing stack, `s3d` builds on top of some excellent open source software foundations.
+In order to keep `s3d` as simple as possible, and yet use bleeding-edge technology and provide a fully capable service for edge computing stack, `s3d` builds on the shoulders of great open source projects.

-The following are the key components and concepts used in the making of `s3d`:
+The following sections describe those projects, components and concepts used in the making of `s3d`:

 ## Rust-lang